18th Century

 The Haitian Revolution destroyed slavery in Saint-Domingue, defeated French reconquest, and reshaped Atlantic politics.

-Creoles and Peninsulares: Political Hierarchy in the Spanish Empire
+Creoles and Peninsulares: Imperial Hierarchy

 Creoles and peninsulares formed rival Spanish American elites whose hierarchy shaped colonial rule and independence politics.